-On May 24, 2013, the board of directors approved terms for severance pay to be awarded under certain conditions to three executive officers: Gil Beyen, Pierre-Olivier Goineau, and Yann Godfrin.
-Mr. Goineau resigned effective January 11, 2015.
-The agreement provided that, in the event of expiration of the executive's term of office (except where renewal is rejected by the executive) or in the event of revocation (unless the executive has been revoked for gross negligence or willful misconduct as that term is defined by the labour chamber of the French Supreme Court), the executive is entitled to severance equal to 12 times the average of monthly remuneration (bonuses included) received during the twelve months preceding the revocation decision or the expiration of the executive's term of office.
-The payment of the compensation shall be subject to the performance of the following conditions: (i) respect of our company's budget and expenditures and (ii) at least two of the following conditions: (a) an agreement of collaboration or a current license, and (b) one product in an active phase of clinical development by the company.
+On May 24, 2013, the board of directors approved terms for severance pay to be awarded under certain conditions to our then-executive officers: Messrs.
+Beyen and Goineau and Dr. Godfrin.
+Mr. Goineau resigned effective January 11, 2015 and Dr. Godfrin resigned effective January 18, 2016.
+The agreement provided that, in the event of expiration of the executive's term of office (except where renewal is rejected by the executive) or in the event of revocation (unless the executive has been revoked for gross negligence or willful misconduct as that term is defined by the labour chamber of the French Supreme Court), the executive is entitled to severance equal to 12 times the average of monthly remuneration (bonuses included) received during the 12 months preceding the revocation decision or the expiration of the executive's term of office.
+The payment of the compensation shall be subject to the performance of the following conditions: (i) respect of our company's budget and expenditures and (ii) at least one of the following conditions: (a) an agreement of collaboration or a current license, and (b) one product in an active phase of clinical development by the company.
 No related expense has been recorded to date.